-With the right planning and preparation, this is a hike you will remember and talk about forever.
+With the right planning and preparation, this is a hike you will remember and brag about forever.
 Follow our simple guide to take care of the hard part – planning logistics and lodging.
 So you can be on your way to enjoy this incredible experience!

 Most people do this hike in May to September.
 While June, July and August can be very hot, the tradeoff from May and September could be possible snow chance.
 In that case, North Rim can be closed.
 We did our hike in mid-September and we couldn’t have picked a better time.
 We dodged the extreme temperature challenges – 20s on the North Rim before sunrise and the 110s in the inner canyon in early afternoon.
 So, try to go in the shoulder seasons if possible (around mid-May and mid-September).

 PLAN AHEAD.
 Securing lodging near both trailheads is the most critical and difficult part.
 Supplies are limited, especially on the North Rim, so plan at least six months ahead.

 Hard to judge which is better for you.
 However, we did North to South for three reasons: